chinmayapulikallu/group-giphy-saga-project/README.md

 3. Implement the pagination feature of the Giphy search results
 4. Add another view that allows a user to manage (create, edit, delete) categories

+Search.jsx -> Click on Button which takes input ->
+Input -> Sent via dispatch to Index.js
+That input is sent to SERVER and added to an array